hacklabes/HackNights_Intro_2016_January/README.md

 1. Install [Brackets](http://brackets.io/) or your preferred text editor
 2. Download the ZIP file of this repository [here](https://github.com/hacklabes/HackNights_Intro_2016_January/archive/master.zip)
 3. Decompress the ZIP on your favorite folder.
-4. Open the main folder with the text editor then start exploring the **sketch.js** files
+4. Open the main folder with the text editor, if you're using brackets try the option **Open Folder**, then start exploring the **sketch.js** files
 5. Click on th **Live Preview button** to see your sketch running

 Keep your new sketchs organized in folders, you can always duplicate the **00-template** folder and rename with the name of your sketch